Opening of new Medical Center Outpatient Wing

 At this time the Mary Fisher Board discovered that, because of an oddity in Colorado law, they were personally responsible for legal problems at the facility and they were forced to disband.
 Mark had to carry the load frequently including patching the quarter century old roof with tar and many other such diverse “jobs.”
 Ruth expanded her education and duties, working laboratory, supply, emergency care, cleaning, full nursing duties and ultimately she took an x-ray course, becoming licensed in that technology.

 Mark was a natural born actor and got sidetracked into medicine.
 One of the largest parties ever in Pagosa was a series of “Hunter’s Harvest Balls” held in the 80’s.
-The state police was called to direct traffic!
+They were so popular the state police was called to direct traffic!
 There was a staged shoot-out and Mark and Ruth played the 1800’s doc and nurse roles.
-Mark had fake blood and all sorts of items up his sleeves and acted out pulling them from the cowboy’s abdomen.
-I produced these parties as a fund raiser for the clinic.
+Mark had fake blood and all sorts of items up his sleeves and acted out pulling them from the cowboy’s abdomen after he was shot.
+Your editor produced these parties as a fund raiser for the clinic.
 I had the distinct pleasure of walking into a Mary Fisher Board meeting and dropping a purple velvet Crown Royal bag stuffed with cash onto the table.

 They were both “in their element.”
 Mark had wanted this type of medicine and found it.
 Ruth, likewise, had desired small town medical work but had been sidetracked by circumstances in Dallas, working a high level and high stress job in pediatric hypertension research at Southwestern Medical School and Children’s Hospital.
 Small town medicine fit them to a “T.”